===========================================================================

 NOTE: to copy any command, just highlight the whole command string, and then paste it into your console with a center mousewheel click.
 Who needs typing!
 This is Free Software, and you're free to not type if you so choose!

-Also note that all these scripts must be installed in the /usr/local/bin directory, except for inxi, which you can install anywhere, but you really should install that one in /usr/local/bin too to keep things simple.
+Also note that all these programs must be installed in the /usr/local/bin directory, except for inxi, which you can install anywhere, but you really should install that one in /usr/local/bin too to keep things simple.

 ----------------------------------------------------------------------------